Private connection

 Private connection topologies

-- Private connection through a telecom provider connection (L2 transit)
+- Private connection through a telecom provider connection (L2 transit).

-- Private connection through a telecom provider connection (L3VPN)
+- Private connection through a telecom provider connection (L3VPN).

-Private connection through a direct client connection
+Private connection through a direct customer connection

 - The telecom provider sets up L2 connectivity between its equipment at the point of presence and the Yandex Cloud equipment.